Tick allergy

 Problems associated with tick bites include tick paralysis, transmission of infectious disease and occasionally, allergic reactions.

-Like other arachnids (e.g. spiders, scorpions and mites), ticks have eight legs.
-They pass through a number of life stages from egg, to larva, to nymph and then finally, the adult.
-Adult ticks (present in Australia between around August to February) cause problems to its human and animal hosts.
+Like other arachnids (such as spiders, scorpions and house dust mites), ticks have eight legs.
+They pass through a number of life stages from egg, to larva, nymph and then finally, the adult.

-Adult ticks attach themselves to the tips of grass blades and vegetation, and transfer themselves to passing animals or human.
+Adult ticks attach themselves to the tips of grass blades and vegetation, and transfer themselves to passing animals or humans.
 When humans are infested, the tick usually crawls up inside clothing.
-Adult ticks attach themselves strongly to their host by biting through the skin, and generally lodge in the skin of the head or neck.
+Adult ticks attach themselves strongly to their host by biting through the skin, and generally lodge in the skin of the head or neck or scalp of their host.
 The most common reaction is local irritation and swelling.
-Tick saliva can also transmit infection, and contains toxic proteins that can cause paralysis, and proteins capable of triggering allergic reactions.
+While the “tick season” is often considered to range from around February to August, stages of the tick are present all year round, so there is really no one time when the risk of exposure completely disappears.

 Tick paralysis